Hussein-Ben/Proxicane/distro requirements.md

-﻿# Gondola Operating System Packages required:
+# Gondola Operating System Packages required (need to experiment):

-fluxbox is the window manager by default
+fluxbox is the window manager by default software must be easy to use and simple

 ## Shell

  - [ ] fish shell [http://fishshell.com/]